Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Algebraic-geometric approach for irreducible KP soliton data in

-Throughout this Section we fix both the soliton stratum $({\mathcal K}, \S)$, with ${\mathcal K} =\{ \kappa_1 < \cdots <\kappa_n\}$ and $\S \subset \GTNN$ an irreducible positroid cell of dimension $|D|$, and the PBDTP graph ${\mathcal G}$ in the disk representing $\S$ in Postnikov equivalence class.
-Let $g+1$ be the number of faces of $\mathcal G$ with $g\ge |D|$, and let $\Gamma=\Gamma(\mathcal G)$ be the curve corresponding to $\mathcal G$ as in Construction \ref{def:gamma}.
-In this Section we state the main results of our paper: \begin{enumerate} \item \textbf{Construction of the KP divisor $\DKP$ on a given curve $\Gamma$ for soliton data $(\mathcal K, [A])$:} Given the data $({\mathcal K}, \S;{\mathcal G})$ \begin{enumerate} \item If ${\mathcal G}$ is either reduced or reducible and there exists a network $\mathcal N$ of graph ${\mathcal G}$ representing $[A] \in \S$ such that all edge vectors on $\mathcal N$ are non--zero, then we prove that the curve $\Gamma=\Gamma(\mathcal G)$ can be used as the spectral curve for the soliton data $(\mathcal K, [A])$ by constructing a unique degree $g$ effective real and regular KP divisor $\DKP$ and a unique real and regular KP wave function $\hat \psi(P,\vec t)$ on $\Gamma$; \item If the network $\mathcal N$ of reducible graph ${\mathcal G}$ representing $[A] \in \S$ possesses zero vectors, we distinguish two cases in Definition \ref{def:null_type_1_2} and we briefly explain the modification to our construction in such case in Section \ref{sec:constr_null}.
-We plan to discuss thoroughly the problem of networks admitting zero vectors in a future publication. \end{enumerate} \item \textbf{Invariance of $\DKP$} The construction of $\DKP$ is carried out using a directed network ${\mathcal N}$ representing $[A]$ of graph ${\mathcal G}$ and fixing a gauge ray direction.
+In Section \ref{sec:constr_null} we briefly illustrate the modification to our construction for an example of non--generic network, {\sl i.e.} a network of reducible graph ${\mathcal G}$ representing $[A] \in \S$ such that there exists an edge at which the KP wave function vanishes identically in KP times.
+We plan to discuss thoroughly the problem of networks admitting zero vectors in a future publication. \item \textbf{Invariance of $\DKP$} The construction of $\DKP$ is carried out using a directed network ${\mathcal N}$ representing $[A]$ of graph ${\mathcal G}$ and fixing a gauge ray direction.
 We prove that $\DKP$ is independent on the weight gauge, the vertex gauge, the gauge ray direction and the orientation of the network.
-In particular, if $\mathcal G$ is a reduced graph move--equivalent to the Le--graph, we get a parametrization of $\S$ via KP divisors on $\Gamma(\mathcal G)$. \item \textbf{Transformation laws between curves and divisors induced by Postnikov moves and reductions on networks:} Postnikov \cite{Pos} introduces moves and reductions which transform networks preserving the boundary measurement, thus classifying networks representing a given point $[A] \in \S$.
-In our construction, any such transformation induces a change of the spectral curve and of the KP divisor.
-In Section \ref{sec:moves_reduc}, we provide the explicit transformation of the divisor under the action of such moves and reductions. \end{enumerate}
+In particular, if $\mathcal G$ is a reduced graph move--equivalent to the Le--graph, we get a local parametrization of $\S$ via KP divisors on $\Gamma(\mathcal G)$. \item \textbf{Transformation laws between curves and divisors induced by Postnikov moves and parallel edge reductions on networks:} Postnikov \cite{Pos} introduces moves and reductions which transform networks preserving the boundary measurement, thus classifying networks representing a given point $[A] \in \S$.
+In our construction, all Postnikov moves and and parallel edge reductions preserve the class of graphs, and, in Section \ref{sec:moves_reduc}, we provide the explicit transformation of the divisor under the action of such moves and reductions. \end{enumerate}

 Throughout the paper, we assign affine coordinates to each component of $\Gamma({\mathcal G})$ using the orientation of the graph $\mathcal G$, and we use the same symbol $\zeta$ for any such affine coordinate to simplify notations.